Keyfactor/iis-orchestrator/README.md

 **Note: If Looking to use GMSA Accounts to run the Service Kefyactor Command 10.2 or greater is required for No Value checkbox to work**

+**Note: In Command versions up to 10.3, a certificate store is uniquely identified by the target machine and certificate store path, which means that the WinCert and IISU store types cannot both be used at the same time on the same server for the same local machine store.
+(You can’t manage the “My” personal store on the same server with WinCert and IISU at the same time.)
+This is anticipated to be corrected in Command version 10.4, which will include the certificate store type as part of the uniqueness test.**

 ## Creating New Certificate Store Types
 Currently this orchestrator handles two extensions: IISU for IIS servers with bound certificates and WinCert for general Windows Certificates.
 Below describes how each of these certificate store types are created and configured.